beer-psi/aptDL/README.md

 # Paid packages
 ## Payment Providers API
-Edit authentication.json with your own details, then invoke the script with `-auth .\authentication.json`
+Edit authentication.json with your own details, then invoke the script with `-auth .\authentication.json`.
+If you have passed the right token but the repo isn't authorizing downloads, you may need to also [change the headers.](#old-repos-without-the-api-bigboss-etc)

 ### Example authentication.json
 ```json